TmEuMail-2020/tripled-tripledtodo/readme.md

 ## This is where you come in

-In the past they had some software projects that were outsources to Khronoz.
+In the past they had some software projects that were outsources to "RandomITConsultantsInc".
 The problem is, delivery was slow, and after 1,5 years and the first integrations they started talking about things like legacy, big ball of mud, green field rewrite.